healeycodes/tiny-note-taker/README.md

 # Tiny Note Taker

 The final code for my tutorial on interacting with the Storage API.
-The result is a tiny but powerful note-taking app.
+The result is a tiny note-taking app.

 Live version [here](https://healeycodes.github.io/tiny-note-taker/).